The first thing you want to do AFTER deciding what your website is going to be about is a DOMAIN name.

 A quick poke around Thesaurus.com with the term hiking entered brings up a ton of related terms.

 You can see there are some good terms here and I can bet you they’re all taken.
-So now we need to add a short word on the end of one of those words.
+So now we need to add a short word at the end of one of those words.

 They’ll all be taken, but you get the idea, whereas…